Acceptable Use Policy (AUP)

 1. Fundamental Prohibited Conduct

-- Knowingly input false, deceptive, or misleading information into verification workflows or screening tools.
+- knowingly input false, deceptive, or misleading information into verification workflows or screening tools.

 2. Integrity of Evidence and Data